 If you ask the family of all our traditions, our favorite was Christmas morning; homemade biscuits and chocolate gravy.
 It was not about the gifts, but the time sitting around visiting with family.
 Family was the most important to her.

 If you happen to pop in after dark, you would find her in her room, praying, reading her bible or doing her giant bible word searches.
 She would stop everything she was doing to visit with you and make you feel special.

 On May 29, 2009 Grandma Lamb married Fred Keeler.
 He told all of us that he wanted to take care of her for the rest of her life.
 He passed May 12, 2012.
 He was very good to her.

 The story behind the “cow” bell.
 When Keirsten was riding BMX, she brought it out and was well known at the track.
 She continued to use it at any and all sporting events.
 Her motto was “if you ring it, ring it loud and proud.”

 She will be missed by all.
 We will never forget our goodbyes of “I love you, I love you, I love you.”
 Her favorite bible verse was: “If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.”
 Romans 10:9.

 Graveside service will be held on Friday, October 4th, 2019 - 10:00 A.M. at the Exeter District Cemetery.
 In lieu of flowers, please send donations to the Vietnam Veterans’ Memorials or Hospice.

-To send flowers to LaVerne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of LaVerne Lamb-Keeler, please visit our floral store.